zezax/one/quol/red/doc/Usage.md

 in the process of converting the initial NFA built by the parser into the DFA used for matching.
 This regex `.{,10000}a` takes 5GB of memory and 3 hours of CPU to compile on a 2.6GHz i7.

+A `Budget` object may be supplied to `Parser` to protect against unbounded allocation.
+It limits the number of states (NFA plus DFA) created.
+It will throw `RedExceptLimit` when the limit is exceeded, which isn't terribly elegant.
+See the Performance section for numbers.